ericlmk/musicbox/README.md

 # Music Box (Demo)
-This is a demo application with using Node.js and MongoDB in Docker.
+This is a demo application with using Node.js and MongoDB in one Docker container.
 Some RESTful services are provided.

 ## Getting started